Definition

 An authentication factor is a category of credential that is intended to verify, sometimes in combination with other factors, that an entity involved in some kind of communication or requesting access to some system is who, or what, they are declared to be.

-Each category is considered a factor.
-For example, user names and passwords are both the same type of factor, so their combined use is single-factor authentication (SFA), despite the fact that there are two elements involved.
+Each category of credential is considered a factor.
+For example, usernames and passwords are the same type of factor, so their combined use is single-factor authentication (SFA), despite the fact that there are two elements involved.

-There are three categories of authentication factors.
-These are generally broken down as:
+The three categories of authentication factors are generally broken down as:

-• Inherence factors: An inherence factor is something you are, an inherent biometric characteristic such as a fingerprint, voice or iris pattern.
+• Inherence factors.
+An inherence factor is something you are.
+This includes biometric factors such as a fingerprint, voice or iris pattern.

-Two-factor authentication uses any two the three categories.
-Examples include using a security token, such as a key fob or smart card, in conjunction with a PIN (personal identification number) or swiping a card before scanning your fingerprint.
+Two-factor authentication (2FA) uses two of the three categories.
+2FA often includes a username-password combination, in addition to a security token, such as a key fob or smart card, a PIN or biometric, such as a fingerprint scan.

-Three-factor authentication requires the use of credentials from each of the three categories.
-One example would be entering a PIN (something you know) to unlock your smartphone (something you have) and then supplying an iris scan to finalize authentication.
+Three-factor authentication (3FA) requires the use of credentials from each of the three categories.
+An example of 3FA would be entering a PIN (something you know) to unlock your smartphone (something you have) and then supplying an iris scan (something you are) to finalize authentication.

 Continue Reading About authentication factor